thiago-negri/wp-api-cli/README.md

 2. Install [WP-API plugin from Git](https://github.com/WP-API/WP-API) and activate it.
 	- There are some fixes that I made concerning file uploads and missing metadata, consider using [the branch 'tnegri' of my fork](https://github.com/thiago-negri/WP-API/tree/tnegri) if the fixes are not already merged.
 3. Install [Node.js](https://nodejs.org/).
-4. Download this repository, and install it on your system: `npm install`.
+4. Install the latest published version of this CLI on your system: `npm install --global wp-api-cli`.

 ### Authenticating with OAuth 1.0